bureus/MMM-Nightscout/README.md

                 baseUrl: 'https://nightscout.azurewebsites.net' //Required: Base url to your Nightscout webapplication.
 Please make sure to not have any traling /
                 colorEnabled: true //Optional: set to true if you want to get colorful bs values.
 Default is false.
                 chartWidth: 350,  //Optional: set chart width in px.
 Default is 350px.
-                chartHeight: 850, //Optional: set char height in px.
-Default is 850px.
                 chartHours: 4, //Optional: number of hours that chart tracks.
 Default is 4.
                 renderChart: true  //Optional: set to false if you dont want to get a chart.
 Default is true.
                 extendedHeader: false //Option: set to false if you want to hide server title and last glucose value.